RoshiniUdayaKumar/FSM_Projects/README.md

 2. Sequence Detector using Moore Overlapping method.
 3. Sequence Detector using Melay Overlapping method.
 4. FSM Secure Car Key
-5. FSM of a traffic light controller.
+5. High-Level State Machine (HLMS) of a soda dispensor
-6. FSM of a vending machine.
+6. FSM of a traffic light controller.